 Leaders know Medical Affairs has significant value, but measuring the effect on the financial success of the organization is not always simple.
 Many organizations get stuck in the cycle of trying to prove their value.
 Medical affairs can sometimes exacerbate the situation.
 Here’s how.

 Many Medical Affairs leaders we interviewed have gone about redefining value itself.
-True financial value of any team is their ability to generate revenue or profit for the organization.
+The true financial value of any team is their ability to generate revenue or profit for the organization.
 That means the end result, profit or revenue, drives value.
 If a team’s activities are not resulting in these financial outcomes, they are not adding value.

 Why redefine value?
 Because the work of Medical Affairs is not directly attributed to sales outcomes.
 In fact, from a compliance perspective, there are regulations in place that prevent it.
 The leaders we spoke with told us it simply seemed better to redefine value by emphasizing effort over outcome.
 But that isn’t value.